BECOME AN EXPERT IN DIABETES AND OBESITY CARE

 Topics that you will learn include:

-During your fellowship you will see patients in a diabetes clinic with a diabetic nurse practitioner.
+During your fellowship you will see patients in a diabetes clinic with a diabetologist.
 You will become a Certified Diabetes Educator (CDE), will manage insulin pumps and become certified in pump management, and will see diabetic patients in the hospital as a consultant for an inpatient team.
 You will participate in a multidisciplinary weight loss clinic, and will attend a national diabetes meeting.
 You will work collaboratively in a supportive environment with a diverse faculty and will have an opportunity to immediately apply what you have learned by teaching medical students, family medicine residents and continuing medical education classes.
-Research opportunities may be available.
+Research opportunities are available.

-Applications are due no later than March 31, 2018.
+Applications are due no later than March 31, 2023.
 Please send a letter of interest and three letters of recommendation to Dr. Lenny Salzberg, Diabetes and Obesity Medicine Fellowship Director.
 Letters can be sent electronically to Lenny.Salzberg@sr-ahec.org or by mail to Lenny Salzberg, M.D., Southern Regional AHEC, 1601 Owen Drive, Fayetteville, NC 28304.
-Candidates will be notified of the offer for an onsite interview no later than April 15, 2018.
+Candidates will be notified of the offer for an on-site interview no later than April 15, 2023.

 Please contact Dr. Salzberg at Lenny.Salzberg@sr-ahec.org with questions.
 Southern Regional AHEC does not sponsor visas.